christhonie/leave-application/README.md

 The back-end application uses the Java 11 Java Development Kit, version 11 LTS or later.
 Ensure that your JAVA_HOME environent variable is set.

+### Environment variables

+Remember to setup your JAVA_HOME and MVN_HOME environment variables and include those (with the correct reference to the /bin directory) to your path.
+Ensure that any other Java install directories are removed from the path.

+### Optional installations

 ### JHipster

+JHipster should be installed when there is a need to generate or update entities using the code generator.
+This step is optional for most developers.

 Install JHipster using NPM;

 ```
 npm install -g generator-jhipster
 ```

-### Environment variables

-Remember to setup your JAVA_HOME and MVN_HOME environment variables and include those (with the correct reference to the /bin directory) to your path.
-Ensure that any other Java install directories are removed from the path.

-### Optional installations

 #### Yeoman